HVDC-WISE/HVDC-Wise_lib/README.md

-# Public library of IEC CIM/CGMES models
+# HVDC-Wise lib

-This repository hosts a library of HVDC equipment models for model exchange, based on the IEC CIM/CGMES standard format.
+HVDC-Wise lib hosts a library of HVDC equipment models for model exchange, based on the IEC CIM/CGMES standard format.
 For the purpose of standardized model exchange, the models in the library are split into a *static part* and a *dynamic part*:
 - For the *static part* of a model, the data are exchanged, e.g., model topology and equipment parameters.
 - For the *dynamic part* of a model, the actual model equations and optionally even a solver are exchanged.